treasure-data/td-android-sdk/README.md

     <uses-permission android:name="android.permission.INTERNET" />

-In addition to it, add the folloing lines to allow to run TdLoggerService
+In addition to it, add the following lines to allow to run TdLoggerService

     <application>
         <service android:name="com.treasure_data.androidsdk.logger.TdLoggerService"></service>